-With the foundation of the system complete next was to build an application to accept user input into the database.
+With the foundation of the system complete, next we built an application to accept user input into the database.
 This was the most difficult part and took the longest to complete.
 There were about three ways we had available to us for creating a form: Visual studio which uses c#, python which uses the flask library and Access, the user simplified database with built in forms.
 Access at first seemed like the best option because of its easy-to-use features and the team was experienced with it.
 Access also had hyperlinks also known as object link embedding (OLE).
 This is a concept that is made by Microsoft and used amongst all of Microsoft Office applications.
 The issue with Access is that it is not a cloud platform like Azure.

-To create the visual interface for users to interact with the database we first created a demo window on visual studio.
-This was being taught in CST 115 so research for this was not needed.
-In visual studio a window form is an application which has one screen to interact with on a window.
+To create the visual interface for users to interact with the database we initially created a demo window on visual studio.
+This was being taught in CST 115, (Course name) so research for this was not needed.
+In visual studio a window form is an application interface which has one screen to interact with on a window.
 The demo consisted of a registration form with a profile picture.
 After creating the form, we realized that there was no way to create a coherent form with multiple pages.
 We need to be able to switch between pages so users can upload documents and edit their account.
 After searching online, we were able to find a video which showed us how to create a web form which is a website made using the asp.net framework and c# for the back end.

 With the creation of a webform, we needed a way to put the site in a testing environment before we officially launched into the Union County College application cloud system.
 Dr. Wrice was able to get in contact with the head of the tech department so that the team could have an exchange with him about putting our application into the cloud system used at the school.
 Mr.Winch, the head of the tech department asked for the specification of the cloud platform and after providing the information he replied explaining that he was unable to provide a cloud platform for us and suggested we use a free database tool.